arivictor/intentional-architecture-in-python/book/1-philosophy.md

 Change is inevitable.
 The business will pivot.
 The database will be migrated.
 The API you depend on will deprecate.
 Your users will demand features you never anticipated.
 These changes are not failures of planning.
 They're the reality of software that matters enough to still be around.

 Architecture exists to absorb change in the places where it hurts least.
 It's about identifying what will change and what won't, then organising your system accordingly.
 You don't protect everything.
 You can't.
-You protect the core logic, the part that represents the actual value of your system, and you make everything else replaceable.
+You protect the business logic, the part that represents the actual value of your system, and you make everything else replaceable.

 This is why frameworks feel wrong when you let them dictate your business logic.
 The framework will change.
 Your business rules shouldn't have to.
-Good architecture keeps them separate so when the framework evolves, your core remains untouched.
+Good architecture keeps them separate so when the framework evolves, your business logic remains untouched.

 The question isn't "will this change?"
 The question is "when this changes, how much of my system has to rewrite itself?"